-My students and I have a plethora of diverse, but connected, research projects.
-The Ehlert lab at Trinity is focused on ecologically based management of invasive plants, with a special focus on Berberis thunbergii, Japanese barberry.
-Specifically, we’re looking at the intersection between Japanese barberry, Ixodes scapularis (the black-legged tick), climate change, and Lyme disease.
+During my postdoc in the Environmental Science (ENVS) Program at Trinity College, my students and I had a plethora of diverse, but connected, research projects.
+The Ehlert lab at Trinity focused on ecologically based management of invasive plants, with a special focus on Berberis thunbergii, Japanese barberry.
+Specifically, we looked at the intersection between Japanese barberry and Ixodes scapularis (the black-legged tick).
 Forests invaded with Japanese barberry have twice as many ticks as those that aren’t; this is associated with the fact that Japanese barberry creates the ideal, humid environment that ticks need to avoid desiccation.
-Here’s a closer look at what we’ve already completed and are currently investigating in the Ehlert lab:
+Here’s a closer look at what we did: